JuliaDynamics/ComplexityMeasures.jl/docs/src/information_measures.md

 # [Information measures](@id information_measures)

 !!! note
-    Please be sure you have read the [Terminology](@ref terminology) section before going through the API here.
+    Please be sure you have read the [Terminology](@ref terminology) section before going through the API here to have a good idea of the terminology used in ComplexityMeasures.jl.

 ## Information measures API